 Thank you to those who attended the ‘Using Film for Reading and Writing’ session at NATE today.
 For those who attended, I have uploaded the resources in Dropbox – email me (firstname.lastname@example.org) and I will send you the link.
-You will find the PPT I used today and some other relevant files.
-The video clips… Continue reading NATE Conference material
+I will make some of these resources available to others on an open link soon, but… Continue reading NATE Conference material

 Here are some of the slides we will be using for our writing revision.
 Remember, that for this question you need to write imaginatively.
 There are two questions to choose from: one might be a description based on an image; the other might be to write a story.
 However, both questions might ask you to write… Continue reading Year 11 – writing for language paper 1 question 5

 Following on from the idea of using images to practise paper 2 question 2, I dug up this little gem from some old resources that I used to use for media studies.
 It uses the old AOL adverts for the internet (voiced by the late John Hurt).
 At the time, I found them really useful… Continue reading Language paper 2 – viewpoints: The Internet – good or a bad thing?

 Year 11 – here are the slides from the lessons this week.
 Remember: a) choose your articles carefully; don’t just print off Wikipedia.
 You need to have articles that have a clear point of view on the topic.
 (They don’t necessarily have to be opposing viewpoints, but it might help you in your comparisons). b)… Continue reading Spoken Language Independent Study